Supermagnum/gr-m17-bridge/security/fuzzing/fuzzing-results.md

 4. **Robust Error Handling**: Graceful handling of all malformed inputs
 5. **Memory Safety**: No buffer overflows or memory corruption

-The 8-hour fuzzing campaign with 1.29+ billion test cases provides strong evidence that the M17 Bridge codebase is production-ready and secure for deployment in critical communication systems.
+The 8-hour fuzzing campaign with 1.29+ billion test cases provides strong evidence.

 ## Files Generated